 Latin: Vase shaped, referring to the figs.

 Similar species: The tall straight white trunk can be mistaken for Ficus variegata but the small glossy green leaves with faint veins are very different.
 Ficus variegata usually has cauliferous figs growing from the trunk whilst F. vasculosa never has cauliferous figs.

 Range: A patchy distribution from S. China south to the Malay Peninsula, Sumatra, and Java east to Timor.
-In Singapore an uncommon but widespread tree of secondary forest, and the forest edge.
+In Singapore a widespread tree of secondary forest, and the forest edge.
 In Hong Kong a widespread forest tree.